 Somehow, I couldn’t see Will lying about that.

 I shrugged on my jean jacket.
 It was light outside already.
 I’d slept in later than usual—but that was a good thing.
 Whatever nightmares I’d had were groggy and clouded, unclear beyond the faint feeling of unease that I just accepted as a constant companion.
 Then I knelt carefully by Will and picked up the phone by her side, keeping the image of a brick wall in my head.
 She was asleep, but I couldn’t be too careful.

 I knew what Johara was asking, but I avoided it anyway.
 “I’m going out to hand out some more resumes.”

 “Yeah, and now I’m doing some more in person.”

 “You need to steal Will’s phone for that?”

 I sighed, walking into the kitchen and closing the door behind me so Will wouldn’t wake up and overhear.
 Johara just phased through the door, glaring at me with bright eyes.
 “Don’t ignore me,” she snarled.

 I put the phone down on the kitchen table, slumping down onto one of the battered wooden chairs, which creaked under my weight.
-It’d been here when I moved in, and I glanced up at Johara, whose eyes were sparking with disappointed rage.
+Then I glanced up at Johara, whose eyes were sparking with disappointed rage.
 “She’s not telling me everything.
-I’m not going to follow a stranger around blindly when-”
+I’m not going to follow a stranger around blindly when—”

-“When you could totally betray their trust instead?”
+“When you could totally betray her trust instead?”